cacology/characters/complete/text.md

 the Feathers of an Owl, and when he pulls\
 it off, he looks as if he were fallen away, or\
 like a Rabbet, had his Skin pulled off.\

 ---

+[*double rule*]

+#A\
+BANKRUPT

+I^2^S made by breaking, as a Bird is hatched\
+by breaking the Shell, for he gains more\
+by giving over his Trade, than ever he did by\
+dealing in it.
+He drives a Trade, as *Oliver*\
+*Cromwel* did a Coach, till it broke in Pieces.\
+He is very tender and careful in preſerving\
+his Credit, and keeps it as methodically as a\
+Race-nag is dieted, that in the End he may\
+run away with it: for he observes a punctual\
+Curioſity in performing his Word, until he\
+has improved his Credit as far as it can go ;\
+and then he has catched the Fiſh, and throws\
+away the Net ; as a Butcher, when he has fed\
+his Beaſt as fat as it can grow, cuts the Throat\

+---

+of it.
+When he has brought his Deſign to\
+Perfection, and diſpoſed of all his Materials,\
+he lays his Train, like a Powder Traytor, and\
+gets out of the way, while he blows up all\
+thoſe that truſted him.
+After the Blow is\
+given there is no Manner of Intelligence to be\
+had of him for ſome Months, until the Rage\
+and Fury is ſomewhat digeſted, and all Hopes\
+vaniſhed of ever recovering any Thing of Body,\
+or Goods, for Revenge, or Reſtitution ; and\
+then Propoſitions of Treaty and Accommoda-\
+tion appear, like the Sign of the *Hand and Pen*\
+out of the Clouds, with Conditions more un-\
+reaſonable than Thieves are wont to demand\
+for Reſtitution of ſtolen Goods.
+He ſhoots\
+like a Fowler at a whole Flock of Geeſe at\
+once, and ſtalks with his Horſe to come as near\
+as poſſibly he can without being perceived by\
+any one, or giving the leaſt Suſpicion of his\
+Deſign, until it is too late to prevent it ; and\
+then he flies from them, as they ſhould have\
+done before from him.
+His Way is ſo com-\
+monly uſed in the City, that he robs in a Road,\
+like a Highwayman, and yet they will never\
+arrive at Wit enough to avoid it ; for it is done\

+---

+upon Surpriſe ; and as Thieves are commonly\
+better mounted than thoſe they rob, he very\
+eaſily makes his Eſcape, and flies beyond Per-\
+ſuit of Huon-cries, and there is no Poſſibility\
+of overtaking him.\

+---